 Year 1: Between my 250€ monthly rent (upwards of 300 with bills), having to pay for taxis and buses to get to bigger cities, and the fact that people freaked out any time I tried to charge more than 8€ for private classes, small town life wasn’t the best for my wallet.
 Despite the lower overall cost of living, it was harder for me to save money while living in Albox.

-Despite its scatterbrained organization and lack of communication, both of which are out of our control, I truly believe that the auxiliar program is what you make of it.
+Despite certain aspects which are out of our control, I truly believe that the auxiliar program is what you make of it.
 You might not get the exact type of city/school/environment you requested on your initial application.
 Actually, you probably won’t.
 And that’s okay.
-Grin and bear it, put on your big kid pants, and give it a try – you never know if this experience could open a brand new door and set you off on a path you’d never even considered.
+Grin and bear it, put on your big kid pants, and give it a try—you never know if this experience could open a brand new door and set you off on a path you’d never even considered.

 But for now…onwards and upwards.
 Hasta luego, auxiliares!

 - My Updated Review of Spain’s North American Language and Culture Assistants Program by Trevor Huxham: A Texan in Spain